-2(1) In this Scheme, unless inconsistent with the subject or context:- act of misconduct means any Member's conduct in the course of his professional, business or financial activities (including as a partner, member, director or employee in or of any organisation or as an individual), which falls short of the standards reasonably to be expected of a Member.
+2(1) In this Scheme, unless inconsistent with the subject or context:- act of misconduct means any Member's or Member Firm's conduct in the course of his or its professional, business or financial activities (including as a partner, member, director or employee in or of any organisation or as an individual), which falls short of the standards reasonably to be expected of a Member or Member Firm.

-AADB means The Accountancy and Actuarial Discipline Board Limited, a company limited by guarantee incorporated in England and Wales, number 5081857, and any other body which takes over the functions of the AADB.
+AADB means The Accountancy and Actuarial Discipline Board Limited (formerly The Accountancy Investigation and Discipline Board Limited), a company limited by guarantee incorporated in England and Wales, number 5081857, and any other body which takes over the functions of the AADB.

-Adverse Finding means a finding by a Disciplinary Tribunal that a Member has committed an act of misconduct or has failed to comply with any of his obligations under paragraph 12(1) or 12(2).
+Adverse Finding means a finding by a Disciplinary Tribunal that a Member or Member Firm has committed an act of misconduct, or has failed to comply with any of his or its obligations under paragraphs 12(1) or 12(2).